Get our free email newsletter

 - From Our Sponsors -

-The result for this peak (and ringing) could be damage in the powered circuits, EMI problems or unexpected behavior in power integrity.
+The result for this peak (and ringing) could be damage in the powered circuits, EMI problems, or unexpected behavior in power integrity.

-That is because I am usually VERY careful when using high value and high quality inductors.
+That is because I am usually VERY careful when using high-value and high-quality inductors.

 Figure 2: Underdamped situation for the filter in time and frequency domains

-Typically, to solve the problem using the same Lo and Co values we can: 1) use lower quality capacitor (higher ESR); 2) use lower quality inductor (lower EPR inductor); 3) including some Rd damping resistor in series with Co or in parallel with Lo; and 4) including some ferrite in series with Co or Lo.
+Typically, to solve the problem using the same Lo and Co values we can: 1) use a lower quality capacitor (higher ESR); 2) use a lower quality inductor (lower EPR inductor); 3) including some Rd damping resistor in series with Co or in parallel with Lo; and 4) including some ferrite in series with Co or Lo.

 Figure 3: Damping effects in the high quality Lo-Co filter.

-My final advice: avoid high quality and high value combinations of inductors and capacitors without losses.
+My final advice: avoid high-quality and high-value combinations of inductors and capacitors without losses.
 If an underdamped situation is identified, add damping with resistors or ferrites.

 1705_PT_cartoontronics